tensorpack/tensorpack/README.md

 ## [Examples](examples):

+We refuse toy examples.
-Instead of showing you 10 random networks trained on toy datasets, [tensorpack examples](examples) faithfully replicate papers and care about reproducing numbers, demonstrating its flexibility for actual research.
+Instead of showing you 10 arbitrary networks trained on toy datasets, [tensorpack examples](examples) faithfully replicate papers and care about reproducing numbers, demonstrating its flexibility for actual research.
 Some highlights: